 Here are 7 things that you as an employee can do to make work-life balance achievable while working from home.

 1. Maintain A Regular Schedule For Working Hours

 Flexible hours are one of the essential factors of remote working.
 While it is an attractive feature, there always is a fine line between office and family time, where the latter generally gets sacrificed.
 Clocking in hours is a great way of keeping track of your day.

-There are a variety of software options that allow employees to remotely “clock in” and track the hours that they are working in a day.
-This encourages the employee to take breaks and schedule work according to family priorities.
+There are a variety of software options that allow workers to remotely “clock in” and track their working hours.
+This encourages people to take regular breaks and schedule work according to family priorities.
 A strict schedule for work hours motivates remote employees to work as they do in the office.